easyadin/askria-fe-test/README.md

 # Application Template UI Project

 This project involves implementing a specified API to create a UI for an application template as per the provided design.
 The tech stack includes React JS and TypeScript.
-The final submission will be a GitHub repository containing the implemented code.

 ## Live Demo